Ayushjain1722/GradePointFinder/README.md

 ## Novelty

 1. Designed the complete frontend and backend.
+2. Creted dummy dataset for testing purpose.
-2. Merging multiple files into a single csv file, removing duplicate entries and invalid entries.
+3. Merging multiple files into a single csv file, removing duplicate entries and invalid entries.
-3. Sending email to multiple accounts with the result file attached.
+4. Sending email to multiple accounts with the result file attached.
-4. Able to attach multiple files at once.
+5. Able to attach multiple files at once.
-5. Only certain extensions allowed so that no invalid file has to be processed.
+6. Only certain extensions allowed so that no invalid file has to be processed.
-6. Live project that can be accessed from anywhere.
+7. Live project that can be accessed from anywhere.
-7. Implementation novelty: a) Different files for each feature (modular approach).
+8. Implementation novelty: a) Different files for each feature (modular approach).
                            b) Making standard template for HTML files to remove redundancy in code.

 ## Technologies Used